 You’ll need your transport, or to be part of a safari, to get to the forest.
 Many trekking companies can organize transfers from Nairobi to Mt Kenya.
 The forest lodges also have daily transfers.

-There are good roads within the park, though a 4WD vehicle is needed during the rainy season.
+Good roads exist within the park, though a 4WD vehicle is needed during the rainy season.
 The lodges and hotels here organize game drives.
-There are hiking trails through the Aberdares.
+Hiking trails are also available through the Aberdares.
 A ranger guide is compulsory.

 Attractions

-• A recently marked attraction in Aberdare is the 400 km electric fence which was completed – final post on 28th August 2009.
+- A recently marked attraction in Aberdare is the 400 km electric fence, completed—final post on August 28, 2009.
 The fence protects the whole Aberdare ecosystem from human pressures and contains wildlife, preventing human/wildlife conflict.

 #8.
 Meru National Park

 Meru National Park is wild and beautiful.
-Straddling the equator and bisected by 13 rivers and numerous mountain-fed streams, it is an especially beautiful area of Kenya.
+Straddling the equator and bisected by 13 rivers and numerous mountain-fed streams, it is a gorgeous area of Kenya.

 It has diverse scenery from woodlands at 3,400ft (1,036m) on the slopes of Nyambeni Mountain Range, northeast of Mt.
-Kenya, to wide open plains with meandering riverbanks dotted with doum palms.
+Kenya, to vast open plains with meandering riverbanks dotted with doum palms.

-Game to view includes lion, elephant, cheetah, leopard black rhino, zebra, gazelle, oryx, and some of the rarer antelope, Lesser Kudu, and duiker, also the more common dik-dik, one of Africa’s smallest antelope.
-A large pride of lion can be seen and some of Kenya’s largest herds of buffalo.
+The game includes lion, elephant, cheetah, leopard, rhino, zebra, gazelle, oryx, and some of the rarer antelope, Lesser Kud, and Duke— also some of Kenya’s largest herds of Buffalo.

-The rivers abound with hippo and crocodile, fishing for barbus and catfish is permitted at campsites and along the Tana River.
-In the mid-1980s, the Park suffered from poaching, however, KWS armed wildlife security patrols have driven out the poachers and the elephant population has stabilized with breeding herds settling down.
+The rivers abound with hippos, crocodiles for Barbus, and catfish, permitted at campsites and along the Tana River.
+In the mid-1980s, the park suffered from poaching; however, KWS armed wildlife security patrols have driven out the poachers, and the elephant population has stabilized, with breeding herds settling down.

 Over 300 species of birds have been recorded, including Red-necked falcon, Heuglins courser, brown-backed woodpecker, sunbirds Peter’s Finfoot, inhabiting the Murera and Ura Rivers; Pel’s Fishing Owl, kingfishers, rollers, bee-eaters, starlings, and weavers.

-The Park is most famous as the setting for Joy Adamson’s book “Born Free”, the story of Adamson’s life and research amongst lion and cheetah.
+The park is most famous as the setting for Joy Adamson’s book “Born Free,” the story of Adamson’s life and research amongst lions and cheetahs.
 “Elsa” the lioness was the most well-known and her grave is marked here.

 There is one lodge (132 beds) and two tented camps are planned.
 8 special campsites must be pre-booked, one public campsite; Elsa camp, KWS self-help bandas, and Leopard Rock bands.